WDFT-Berlin-January-2021/guides/project-3-structure.md

 ### Then you go to GitHub, create a new repository for your project, copy the line 'git remote add origin ...' and push to master

-Now we have our basic project structure
+Now we have our basic project structure 💪

+The other team members can now clone the repo from GitHub (make sure to run npm install in both the root and in the client folder).

 Happy hacking 💙